Community and Youth Development Volunteer

 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-In this assignment CYD Volunteers work with local NGOs and community-based partners, schools, informal community-based youth groups and educational institutions in towns and villages across Armenia.
-These organizations have diverse missions addressing issues related to children and youth, including: youth with disabilities, at-risk youth, human rights, environment, women’s empowerment, and other community-specific issues.
+In this assignment CYD Volunteers work with local NGOs and community-based partners, such as schools, informal community-based youth groups, and educational institutions, in towns and villages across Armenia.
+These organizations have diverse missions addressing issues related to children and youth, including: youth with disabilities, at-risk youth, human rights, women’s empowerment, the environment, and other community-specific issues.

-Community integration is an indispensable part of Volunteer work.
-To be successful in service, Volunteers should be accepted by their communities.
-The responsibility for integration rests on Volunteers and host communities.
-During Pre-Service Training (PST), Peace Corps Armenia provide tools and strategies for Volunteers to enhance their community integration and language acquisition.
+Community Integration: Community integration is an indispensable part of Volunteer work.
+To be successful in service, Volunteers must be accepted by their communities.
+The responsibility for integration rests on Volunteers and host communities, and that includes learning the Armenian language.
+During Pre-Service Training, Peace Corps Armenia provides tools and strategies for Volunteers to enhance their community integration and language acquisition.
 The Volunteers’ main assignment during the first three months is community integration.
-By devoting adequate attention to community integration at site, Volunteers lay the groundwork for their future community work.
+By devoting attention to community integration at site and to language learning, Volunteers lay the groundwork for their future community work.

 • Bachelor's of Arts/Bachelor's of Science degree in any field